hari4125862/myReads/README.md

 # MyReads Project

-thanks fro the project .it was pretty good learning curve for me. must try project.
+Thanks for the project .It was pretty good learning curve for me. must try project.

 implementation by me=============================